CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ![Lemon Cupcake](/images/tutorials/control-flow-statements/less-than.png)

 What about the highest rated?
-Let's check if the rating is greater or equal to three.
+Let's check if the rating is greater or equal to three:

 {% raw %}
 ~~~html